netlify/build/packages/cache-utils/README.md

   // Cache file/directory for future builds.
   // Does not do anything if:
   //  - the file/directory does not exist locally
-  //  - the file/directory is already cached and its contents has not changed
-  //    If this is a directory, this includes children's contents async onPostBuild({ utils }) {
+  async onPostBuild({ utils }) {
     await utils.cache.save('./path/to/file')
   }